Simon Harmer: International career

 In January 2022, Harmer was named in the 17-man South Africa Test squad for their tour of New Zealand.

 In April 2022, Harmer made his first appearance for the Proteas Test side in six and a half years against Bangladesh.
 He and Keshav Maharaj were instrumental in helping defeat Bangladesh 2–0 in the 2 test series, taking 13 wickets.

 In November 2025, in the first Test of the South African tour of India, Harmer was declared Player of the Match for his spell of 4/30 & 4/21.
-While faster bowlers applied the initial pressure, Harmer’s control, drift and accuracy were instrumental in preventing India from building a sustained counter-attack in a lower-scoring match.
+While faster bowlers applied the initial pressure, Harmer's control, drift and accuracy were instrumental in preventing India from building a sustained counter-attack in a lower-scoring match.
 South Africa secured their first Test victory on Indian soil since 2010.
+In the second and final Test of the series, which South Africa won to complete a 2–0 clean sweep, Harmer took six wickets and was noted for outperforming the Indian spinners in home conditions.
+His performance contributed to India's heaviest defeat in men's Test cricket (by 408 runs) and their second home whitewash in three series.
+The victory marked South Africa's first Test series win in India in 25 years.
+Harmer was named Player of the Series for his 17 wickets, and he also became the South African with the most Test wickets in India, with 27 in 4 matches at an average of 15, surpassing Dale Steyn’s tally of 26 wickets in 6 matches at an average of 21.